LOON CHICK WATCH VOLUNTEER PROGRAM

 Where Do You Go to Watch?

 Priority loon chick watching locations are based on where the successful breeding loon pairs are on the lakes.
-When it becomes available, this information can be found by contacting the Squam Lakes Association and/or will be emailed to you after signing up for a shift.
+When it becomes available, this information can be found by coordinating with the Squam Lakes Association.
 Please keep these locations private to reduce the amount of visitation to these sites.
-If you have any questions, please contact Melissa Leszek, SLA's Community Engagement Coordinator, via email, or call at (603) 968-7336 x11
+If you have any questions, please contact Melissa Leszek, SLA's Community Engagement Coordinator, via email, or call at (603) 968-7336 x16

 If you are a trained Loon Chick Watcher, don't forget to fill out those Volunteer Logs!

 Click Here to fill out your Loon Chick Watch Volunteer Log online (mobile friendly) - You must be a trained Loon Chick Watch Volunteer to fill out this form.
-If you are not trained and would like to get involved, please contact SLA's Community Engagement Coordinator, Melissa Leszek (contact information below).
+If you are not trained and would like to get involved, please contact SLA's Community Engagement Coordinator, Melissa Leszek.

 For more information about this program, please email: